Rovaniemi travel planner: Everything you need to know

 Where to eat in Rovaniemi

 Rovaniemi’s food scene is a cozy mix of Arctic flavours and modern Nordic creativity.
-From traditional reindeer dishes to snowy café treats, here are five delicious spots to try.
+From traditional reindeer dishes to snowy café treats, here are some delicious spots to try.

 Restaurant Nili